physar/landmark_based_slam_dataset/README.md

   ### Observations

 The locations were selected from the RoboCup 2004 SLAM challenge, but the orientation was chosen that when possible the center circle was visible.
 The location of the Aibo landmarks is as defined by Gutmann, but scaled up to the current soccer field.
+Note that the Optitrack uses a different coordinate system, so the sign of the y-values have to be swapped.
+The orientation around the z-axis also have to be mirrored.

 #### Point 1 - (160,100)